-Finland Expat Country Guide
+Moving to Finland Guide

 It is all too easy to think of Finland as synonymous with other Scandinavian countries such as Norway, Sweden and Denmark.
-In reality, Finland is classed as Nordic rather than Scandinavian, having not only a distinct language from neighbouring countries, but also a unique geography and culture.
-As a result Finland is very much a unique travel destination.
+In reality, Finland is classed as Nordic rather than Scandinavian, having not only a distinct language from neighbouring countries, but also unique geography and culture.
+As a result, Finland is very much a unique travel destination.

 The first real surprise when arriving in Finland for the first time is that much of the country lacks the high mountain peaks seen in her Scandinavian sisters.
 Instead, Finland benefits from rolling plains and gentle hills, dotted with numerous lakes.

 This extensive wilderness represents an ideal habitat for many impressive animals; among them the moose which can grow to two and a half metres long and weigh over 700kg.

 The second surprise for visitors is that Finland can be surprisingly warm, benefitting as it does from the Gulf Stream and lower-lying land.
 Summers may be short, but they can be positively balmy with temperatures of 25’C not unheard of.
 It is also the summer months where one experiences the “Midnight Sun” where the sky never truly falls dark for weeks at a time.

 Of course, this appealing summer climate is contrasted starkly with the long, dark winters where the sun struggles to climb over the horizon.
 Snow can fall for much of the year, with the coldest months offering temperatures of minus 30’C.

 The Fins have learned to live with such a climate, and a range of unique services aim to make the winters as painless as possible.
 It is not uncommon, for example, to find electrical points in car parks, whereby one may keep one’s vehicle warm while shopping or working at the office.